Nick Giambruno’s Note: Jim Rogers is a legendary investor and a true international man. He’s always ahead of the game.

 Jim Rogers and Nick Giambruno

-Nick: You mentioned in your most recent book, Street Smarts, about the lesson you learned when Nixon closed the gold window in 1971.
+Nick Giambruno: In your book Street Smarts, you mentioned the lesson you learned when Nixon closed the gold window in 1971.
 At the time you were long Japan and short the US, and you just got killed.
 Can you tell us the lessons you learned from that experience?

 If you can just first stop and have that thought process, then you can think it through.
 Let’s say that these headlines are wrong.
 “What should I do?”
 You are probably going to be a successful investor.